Maud Gonne: Yeats' muse

-Yeats's 1893 poem "On a Child's Death" is thought to have been inspired by the death of Gonne's son Georges, whom Yeats thought Gonne had adopted.
-The poem was not published in Yeats's lifetime; scholars say he did not want the poem to be part of his canon, as it is of uneven quality.
+Yeats' 1893 poem "On a Child's Death" is thought to have been inspired by the death of Gonne's son Georges, whom Yeats thought Gonne had adopted.
+The poem was not published in Yeats' lifetime; scholars say he did not want the poem to be part of his canon, as it is of uneven quality.

 Yeats proposed to Gonne at least four times but was rejected each time as Gonne disapproved of his lack of commitment to Irish republicanism.

 Political and social views

 Gonne held a range of idiosyncratic views over the course of her lifetime.
-At the core of Maud Gonne’s politics was a deep hostility to the United Kingdom and its rule in Ireland, which she regarded as a source of oppression, exploitation, and moral corruption.
+At the core of Maud Gonne's politics was a deep hostility to the United Kingdom and its rule in Ireland, which she regarded as a source of oppression, exploitation and moral corruption.
 This shaped her involvement in nationalist organisations, including her founding of Inghinidhe na hÉireann, and informed her endorsement of physical-force methods of resistance, such as assassination or bombings, which she considered morally justifiable acts of war rather than crimes.
 Although she described herself as "by nature and philosophy a pacifist", she justified violence against the British within an anti-imperial framework, contemplated schemes such as poisoning bailiffs or placing bombs on British troop ships, or assassinating King Edward VII, and publicly praised those who used force as defenders of the Irish nation.
-In practice, however, she rarely carried out personal acts of violence, intervened on occasions to prevent attacks, and took steps to protect crowds at public events.
-She consistently regarded constitutional nationalism as inadequate, criticised Charles Stewart Parnell for repudiating violence, rejected the Fenian John O'Leary's suggestion that there were moral limits to what one might do to save a nation, and explicitly encouraged targeted killings of English officials, arguing that the Phoenix Park Murders were insufficient and that every English king and every instrument of the state below him should be shot "one after the other".
-Politically, she associated with left-wing figures like James Connolly, Charlotte Despard, and Constance Markievicz, but she avoided socialism and lacked a systematic ideology, holding instead a traditional Irish nationalism rooted in opposition to British rule.
+In practice, however, she rarely carried out personal acts of violence, intervened on occasions to prevent attacks and took steps to protect crowds at public events.
+She consistently regarded constitutional nationalism as inadequate, criticised Charles Stewart Parnell for repudiating violence, rejected the Fenian John O'Leary's suggestion that there were moral limits to what one might do to save a nation and explicitly encouraged targeted killings of English officials, arguing that the Phoenix Park Murders were insufficient and that every English king and every instrument of the state below him should be shot "one after the other".
+Politically, she associated with left-wing figures like James Connolly, Charlotte Despard and Constance Markievicz, but she avoided socialism and lacked a systematic ideology, holding instead a traditional Irish nationalism rooted in opposition to British rule.

 Her politics were also influenced by her years in France and her long relationship with the Boulangist politician Lucien Millevoye.
-Immersed in right-wing and nationalist circles there, she absorbed ideas of plebiscitary dictatorship, national destiny, and the glorification of strong leaders.
+Immersed in right-wing and nationalist circles there, she absorbed ideas of plebiscitary dictatorship, national destiny and the glorification of strong leaders.
 She expressed admiration for authoritarian figures and believed that nations were sometimes embodied in exceptional individuals, an outlook that later allowed her to view aspects of fascist and communist regimes as preferable to British liberal democracy.
 In the late 1930s, she suggested that Ireland "could learn from both Stalinism and Hitlerism", though her overriding concern remained opposition to Britain rather than commitment to either ideology in full.